gocodebox/lifterlms/.github/CONTRIBUTING.md

 + Fork the repository on GitHub.
 + [Install LifterLMS for development](../docs/installing.md).
-+ Create a new branch from the 'trunk' branch.
++ Create a new branch from the 'dev' branch.
 + Make the changes to your forked repository.
 + Ensure you stick to our [coding standards](https://github.com/gocodebox/lifterlms/blob/trunk/docs/coding-standards.md) and have properly documented new and updated functions, methods, actions, and filters following our [documentation standards](https://github.com/gocodebox/lifterlms/blob/trunk/docs/documentation-standards.md).
 + Run PHPCS and ensure the output has no errors.
 We **will** reject pull requests if they fail codesniffing.